Keyed¶

 - Flexible Shape System: Define basic lines, shapes, curves, and complex geometries

-- Code Animation: Animate syntax highled code snippets
+- Text and Code Animation: Animate syntax highlighted code snippets

 Installation¶